 Let’s start by talking about the requirement first…

 Before you jump into the solution always clarify all the assumptions you’re making at the beginning of the interview.
 Ask questions to identify the scope of the system.
-This will clear the initial doubt, and you will get to know what are the specific detail interviewer wants to consider in this service.
+This will clear the initial doubt, and you will get to know what specific detail the interviewer wants to consider in this service.

 - When the user hits a short link, the service should redirect to the original link.